Live telesales calls

-If someone rings you trying to sell you something, this is known as a live marketing call.
+If someone rings you trying to sell you something, this is known as a live telesales call.

 They might be cold-calling you from an organisation you’ve had no dealings with, trying to sell a product or service such as double glazing or home energy services.

 Alternatively, they might be from a company you deal with regularly, for example a garage reminding you that your car is due for its MOT, or your mobile phone provider encouraging you to upgrade your current deal.

 Links to other guides:

 Although companies and organisations are allowed to make live telesales calls, they cannot call you if you have:

 - told them previously that you don’t want to receive telesales calls from them; or

 - registered your number with the Telephone Preference Service (TPS) or Corporate Telephone Preference Service (CTPS), unless you have previously given a company permission to make marketing calls to you (e.g. by ticking or unticking a tick box on a form when starting a new service or getting a product from the company).

 The law makes a distinction between live telesales calls (where there is a person on the line) and automated marketing calls when a recorded marketing message is played.